NaukaPythona/www/README.md

 # NaukaPythona.com

-A simple static website hosted on GitHub pages that does the job promoting our services.
+A simple static website hosted on GitHub Pages that does the job promoting our services.

 ## Continuous Integration